If you count calories the right way, it may help you become more mindful and create an even better relationship with food

-While calorie counting is still valid and used as a basis for many programs, there’s more to it than just balancing the calories you consume and burn every day.
+While calorie counting is valid and used as a basis for many programs, there’s more to it than just balancing the calories you consume and burn every day.
 Calories are still important and minding the type and amount you put in your body matters in trying to shed extra pounds.

-But there is a misconception that some people are just constantly counting calories to lose weight and obsessing over numbers.
+But there is a misconception that some people are just counting calories to lose weight and obsessing over numbers.
 The truth is, there are other ways of creating a calorie deficit that you can do to aid your diet.

 For Timothy Ting of TimNutrition Clinic and Consultancy, an individual’s personality is a major factor in determining whether this particular method is the best course to take.
-“Ideally, the best candidates for tracking are people who are systematic, have set routines.”
+“Ideally, the best candidates for tracking are people who are systematic or have set routines.”
 He stresses that you should have a good, healthy relationship with food before giving it a try.